 I'm curious though, what is the purpose of MIDI output in Synplant?
 The manual suggests Synplant only sends MIDI notes to itself, when branches are clicked (the "Output Channel" section).

-You need to be to post a reply
+You need to be signed in to post a reply